-Last night I made myself some chicken nachos (sorry Kyle, you weren’t home and there were no leftovers).
-I obviously didn’t make enough of them, because I was still starving.
-I tried to distract myself with Grey’s Anatomy (anyone else still watch that show?), but it didn’t work too well.
-So – back to the kitchen I went.
+Last night I made myself some chicken nachos (sorry Kyle, you weren’t home, and there were no leftovers).
+I obviously didn’t make enough of them because I was still starving.
+I tried to distract myself with Grey’s Anatomy (anyone else still watches that show?), but it didn’t work too well.
+So – back to the kitchen, I went.
 And since we desperately need to go grocery shopping…I didn’t have too many options.
 No sweet potatoes, so fries were out of the picture, too.
-Instead of eating all the lunches I had prepped for today, I made a bowl of blueberry oats topped in peanut butter instead.
+Instead of eating all the lunches, I had prepped for today; I made a bowl of blueberry oats topped in peanut butter instead.
 So random, right?
-I guess sometimes dinner is like that.
+I sometimes guess dinner is like that.

 Those oats were freakin’ delicious, though!

-I don’t think I’d have had that problem if we had these black bean turkey burgers in the fridge.
+I don’t think I’d have had that problem if we had these turkey black bean burgers in the fridge.
 A huge burger topped with cheese, avocado, spinach, and onion….YUM.
 And with a side of healthy fries?
-Can’t beat that!
+Ya just.can’t.beatit.

-You know what else is awesome?
+Do you know what else is awesome?
 Black beans.
-Specifically the organic black beans I buy from Costco.
+Specifically, the organic black beans I buy from Costco.
 In bulk.
 I go through at least two cans a week on my own!
 I really need to start making them in a crockpot or something, but I’m scared to do it.
-The last couple times I tried they didn’t cook right and ended up crunchy.
-No bueno.
+The last couple of times I tried, they didn’t cook right and ended up crunchy.
+No Bueno.

 - 1.5 pounds ground turkey (we use Butterball 93/7) – $4.55